erresen/erresen.github.io/_posts/2021-12-13-useful-git-commands.md

 comments: true
 ---

-Git's super powerful, but a lot of that power is only really available in the command line, hidden from developers using GUI git tools build into IDEs like Visual Studio.
+Git's super powerful, but a lot of that power is only really available in the command line, hidden from developers using GUI git tools built into IDEs like Visual Studio.
 I'm a C# dev, so I live in Visual Studio.
-Recently I've been finding myself having to use git's CLI to get things done either more quickly or at all!
+Recently I've been finding myself having to use Git's CLI to get things done, either more quickly or sometimes at all!

 Below is a list of the git commands that I actually use in the CLI.
-It'll be a living list, updated when I find another command that I want to keep for the future.
-It's unlikely to contain things like committing code, as there's not reason not to use Visual Studio's implementation for that.
+It's a living list, that gets updated when I find another command that I want to keep for the future.
+It's unlikely to contain things that are built into (and work well) in Visual Studio's Git implementation.

 ## Branch management